Physical Education

 Interschool Sports

 Our school is affiliated with School Sport Victoria in the Eltham District and will play against other teams within this district in Term 2 & 3.
-Equal opportunity for both girls and boys is provided and good sportsmanship and fair play through healthy competition is promoted.
+Equal opportunity for both girls and boys is provided and fair play through healthy competition is promoted.
 Inter school sport is a highlight for most students in Years 5 & 6.
-Football, soccer, netball, bat tennis and korfball are the Winter sports and they are played in term 2.
-Summer sport is in Term 3 and there is the choice of bat tennis, volleyball, rounders, softball and basketball.
+There are a wide variety of sports played in both semesters.

 Outdoor Education Programs